How easy is it to get to Newcastle?

 It's also easy to explore Newcastle once you've arrived.
 In fact, our international students are often surprised at how easy Newcastle is to get around, with lots of public transport links that are simple and easy to understand, and many places within walking distance.

-For those travelling by plane, you may feel a little worried about finding your way around Newcastle when you get here.
+If you're arriving by plane, you might be feeling a little worried about finding your way around Newcastle when you get here.
 If you're an international student who would benefit from a helping hand, why not consider our Meet and Greet service?
 We will welcome you at Newcastle International Airport and make sure your journey to campus is safe.

 Fast, frequent services operate between Newcastle Central Station and some of the UK's main cities, including Birmingham, Bristol, Cardiff, Edinburgh, Leeds, Manchester and York.
 London is also less than three hours away by train.